rpbouman/huey/README.md

 ## Running Locally
 Want to run Huey locally?
 No problem!
 From the live demo, you can install the Huey progressive web app on your local device with just one click.
-Alternatively, you can download or checkout the Huey source files and resources and run it as a local static webpage in your browser.
+Alternatively, you can download or check out the Huey source files and resources and run it as a local static webpage in your browser.

 ### Running Huey on your Device as Progressive Web App (PWA)
 1) Visit the [live demo](https://rpbouman.github.io/huey/src/index.html)